NitishGadangi/QR_Hunt/README.md

 Ever fancied to step foot in an explorer’s shoes and get set in search for hidden treasures? <br>

 Spoorthi 2k20 presents you, Treasure Hunt!
-Tease your brain, solve clues and find locations inside JNTUH to win cash prizes of triple the amount you pay. <br>
+Tease your brain, solve clues and find locations inside JNTUH to win cash prizes. <br>

 TREASURE HUNT allows you to experience the thrill in solving the clues guiding the treasure.. <br>